SoftMatterGroupCambridge/PyTubular/README.md

 To indicate that $P$, $\alpha$, and $P^N$ depend on $\varphi$, $R$, we also write $\alpha \equiv \alpha_R^{\varphi}$, $P \equiv P_R^{\varphi}$, $P^N \equiv P_R^{\varphi,N}$.

+Note that if the diffusivity is independent of position and time, then the theory implemented here reduces to the results of Ref. <a href="#ref_2">[2]</a>.

 ## Examples